wangziqi2013/wangziqi2013.github.io/_posts/2020-07-11-zippads-coco.markdown

    can be leveraged conveniently for data compression as well, since object movement is common in compressed cache architectures (called "compaction", which is usually done within the segmented data array of a cache set).

+3. Using proxy objects whose size is statically determined at compilation time as an extra indirection to avoid massive pointer rewrite and copy around.

+4. Sacrificing a few bits in the physical address space is fine for most applications since they will not be using that many anyway.
+   Also metadata can be stored with a few bits in the pointer value, although this has really narrow applicability since on conventional architectures pointers are not opaque.

 **Lowlight:**

 1. Although I do appreciate some design aspects (tagless lookup, applying distributed system concepts to cache, fully